pourmalek/covir2/Variable name structure.md

 In order to facilitate handling and preparation of the four outcome variables, naming of the variables from component studies was performed following some conventions described below.

-Variable names have 7 parts, each part denoting one piece of info about the variable, as described below through and example.
+Variable names have 7 parts, each part denoting one piece of info about the variable, as described below through an example.

 #### --- Example variable name: